drowe67/radae/doc/stored_file_test.md

    ```
 1. This will locate the chirp, print the C/No and SNR in dB, and generate several other files in the same directory, `_ssb.wav`, `_radae.wav` and a spectrogram `_spec.jpg`.
 The mesured C/No and SNR will be in `_report.txt`.
 1. Note the C/No, SNR, and listen to the results, comparing SSB to RADAE.
-1. Try to collect some interesting results, for example different channels and power levels, cases where RADAE fails to acquire, intercontinental DX, fast and slow fading, co-channel interference, interference from carriers.
+1. Try to collect some interesting results, for example:
+   * Different channels (ground wave, NVIS, DX) and power levels
+   * Any cases where RADAE fails to acquire (no decode)
+   * Intercontinental DX, fast and slow fading
+   * co-channel interference (SSB on top of or near RADAE)
+   * interference from carriers
+   * try listening through small laptop speaker, large external speakers, headphones
+   * try different microphones
+   * try different langauges
+   * different radios and rig interfaces
+   * Old VFO radio with some drift

 ## Receiver log fields